Clark737/startup/README.md

 - node.js is nice to use, I had used it before a different way but now I now how to actually use it
 - still not 100% sure if my passwords are secure but I hope they are
 - websockets provide faster update for information.
 I would have liked to start to use them rather than services. but alas I am good just using them on the host page

+Simon React
+- constensts are just div replacements
+- first value is what goes in the html and second is the js partner